 As we cover in our Guide to Intermittent Fasting, it doesn’t matter WHEN you eat, it only matters HOW MUCH you eat.
 Not snacking between meals gives you more leeway during your actual meals!

-18) Seek professional help!
-If you have an emotional relationship with food, consider speaking about it with a therapist or doctor.
+18) Seek professional help if necessary.
+If you struggle with your relationship with food, consider reaching out to a therapist or doctor.

 We believe mental health is really important here at Nerd Fitness, and we know food can be an emotional trigger for lots of people that struggle with their weight.
 You don’t have to do this journey alone!

 19) Fidget more!
-From tapping your toes to getting up frequently, fidgeting (small micromovements) can account for up to 350 additional calories burned per day.
+From tapping your toes to getting up frequently, fidgeting (small micromovements) can burn hundreds of additional calories per day.
 It all counts.
 So get wiggling!

 20) Move more.
 From parking farther away at the grocery store to taking the stairs instead of the elevator, do whatever you can to MOVE MORE!

 Get a cheap fitness tracker and try to get more steps than you normally do.

 Important note: don’t rely on the tracker for calories burned (they’re all notoriously inaccurate, some by as much as 90%).